janboode/2019-basic-react-boilerplate/README.md

 - **@babel/plugin-proposal-class-properties: ^7.5.5**

-   Enables experimental react code (like not having to bind functions to the keyword 'this' anymore).
+   Enables experimental react code (like not having to bind functions to the keyword 'this' anymore, by using arrow functions).

 - **babel-polyfill: ^6.26.0**